-Availability under the 2014 Revolving Credit Facility is calculated as the lesser of \$225.0 million or a borrowing base calculated based on certain eligible assets, less the aggregate face amount of any outstanding letters of credit under the 2014 Revolving Credit Facility (the "2014 Revolving Borrowing Base").
-The 2014 Revolving Credit Facility may be increased at Sonic's option up to \$275.0 million upon satisfaction of certain conditions.
-Based on balances as of December 31, 2015, the 2014 Revolving Borrowing Base was approximately \$208.2 million.
-As of December 31, 2015, Sonic had approximately \$4.2 million of outstanding borrowings and \$22.9 million in outstanding letters of credit under the 2014 Revolving Credit Facility, resulting in total borrowing availability of \$181.1 million under the 2014 Revolving Credit Facility.
+Availability under the 2016 Revolving Credit Facility is calculated as the lesser of \$250.0 million or a borrowing base calculated based on certain eligible assets, less the aggregate face amount of any outstanding letters of credit under the 2016 Revolving Credit Facility (the "2016 Revolving Borrowing Base").
+The 2016 Revolving Credit Facility may be increased at Sonic's option up to \$300.0 million upon satisfaction of certain conditions.
+Based on balances as of December 31, 2016, the 2016 Revolving Borrowing Base was approximately \$228.5 million.
+As of December 31, 2016, Sonic had no outstanding borrowings and approximately \$21.4 million in outstanding letters of credit under the 2016 Revolving Credit Facility, resulting in total borrowing availability of \$207.1 million under the 2016 Revolving Credit Facility.

-The 2014 Floor Plan Facilities are comprised of a new vehicle revolving floor plan facility (the "2014 New Vehicle Floor Plan Facility") and a used vehicle revolving floor plan facility (the "2014 Used Vehicle Floor Plan Facility"), subject to a borrowing base, in a combined amount up to \$800.0 million.
-Sonic may, under certain conditions, request an increase in the 2014 Floor Plan Facilities to a maximum borrowing limit of up to \$1.0 billion, which shall be allocated between the 2014 New Vehicle Floor Plan Facility and the 2014 Used Vehicle Floor Plan Facility as Sonic requests, with no more than 20% of the aggregate commitments allocated to the commitments under the 2014 Used Vehicle Floor Plan Facility.
-Outstanding obligations under the 2014 Floor Plan Facilities are guaranteed by Sonic and certain of its subsidiaries and are secured by a pledge of substantially all of the assets of Sonic and its subsidiaries.
-The amounts outstanding under the 2014 Credit Facilities bear interest at variable rates based on specified percentages above LIBOR.
+The 2016 Floor Plan Facilities are comprised of a new vehicle revolving floor plan facility (the "2016 New Vehicle Floor Plan Facility") and a used vehicle revolving floor plan facility (the "2016 Used Vehicle Floor Plan Facility"), subject to a borrowing base, in a combined amount up to \$1.015 billion.
+Sonic may, under certain conditions, request an increase in the 2016 Floor Plan Facilities to a maximum borrowing limit of up to \$1.265 billion, which shall be allocated between the 2016 New Vehicle Floor Plan Facility and the 2016 Used Vehicle Floor Plan Facility as Sonic requests, with no more than 30% of the aggregate commitments allocated to the commitments under the 2016 Used Vehicle Floor Plan Facility.
+Outstanding obligations under the 2016 Floor Plan Facilities are guaranteed by Sonic and certain of its subsidiaries and are secured by a pledge of substantially all of the assets of Sonic and its subsidiaries.
+The amounts outstanding under the 2016 Credit Facilities bear interest at variable rates based on specified percentages above LIBOR.

-Sonic agreed under the 2014 Credit Facilities not to pledge any assets to any third party, subject to certain stated exceptions, including floor plan financing arrangements.
-In addition, the 2014 Credit Facilities contain certain negative covenants, including covenants which could restrict or prohibit indebtedness, liens, the payment of dividends, capital expenditures and material dispositions and acquisitions of assets as well as other customary covenants and default provisions.
-Specifically, the 2014 Credit Facilities permit cash dividends on Sonic's Class A and Class B common stock so long as no event of default (as defined in the 2014 Credit Facilities) has occurred and is continuing and provided that Sonic remains in compliance with all financial covenants under the 2014 Credit Facilities.
-There are no restrictions on retained earnings or net income.
+Sonic agreed under the 2016 Credit Facilities not to pledge any assets to any third party (other than those explicitly allowed under the amended terms of the 2016 Credit Facilities), including other lenders, subject to certain stated exceptions, including floor plan financing arrangements.
+In addition, the 2016 Credit Facilities contain certain negative covenants, including covenants which could restrict or prohibit indebtedness, liens, the payment of dividends, capital expenditures and material dispositions and acquisitions of assets as well as other customary covenants and default provisions.
+Specifically, the 2016 Credit Facilities permit cash dividends on Sonic's Class A and Class B common stock so long as no event of default (as defined in the 2016 Credit Facilities) has occurred and is continuing and provided that Sonic remains in compliance with all financial covenants under the 2016 Credit Facilities.

-7.0% Senior Subordinated Notes
+7.0% Notes